 Whether wide or narrow, foundation cracks are a nightmare for any homeowner or builder.
 The problem isn’t just limited to newly built homes in Indianapolis, IN.
-Even existing homes with concrete foundation and brick walls aren’t immune from cracks.
+Even existing homes with a concrete foundation and brick walls aren’t immune from cracks.

 Common Types of Foundation Cracks